 Grenson serves its country by producing thousands of boots and shoes for the soldiers of The Great War.

 Once again the company is called into action and makes many shoes and boots for the soldiers, not only of British forces but of the Allied Forces too.
 Among many styles it develops is a flying boot with a leg that zips off to make running easier in case of being shot down in enemy territory.
 At this point the factory employs nearly 500 people making shoes.

-Hayden Green, the last surviving member of the Green family, visits America and sees the majority of men wearing soft, comfortable moccasins.
+Heyden Green, the last member of the Green family to be involved with the business, visits America and sees the majority of men wearing soft, comfortable moccasins.
 He visits India where the best hand-stitching skills are found and begins to make a collection that gives the company a new lease of life during the post war depression.

 1960 – 2005